 The most common symptom of sixth nerve palsy is double vision when both eyes are open.
 This is more common when looking far away or when looking in the direction of the affected eye.
-However, not everyone with sixth nerve palsy experiences this symptom.
+But not everyone with sixth nerve palsy has this symptom.

-If your child has nonisolated sixth nerve palsy, additional symptoms may be present as well.
-Depending on the other structures affected, your child might have such symptoms as:
+If you have nonisolated sixth nerve palsy, additional symptoms may be present as well.
+Depending on the other structures affected, you might have symptoms such as:

 - Hearing loss